 Get an early start today, as another glorious canyon awaits you!
 Following breakfast at the lodge, take a scenic ride to Southern Utah’s Bryce Canyon National Park.
 Known for its distinctive hoodoo rock formations — also known as tent rocks or fairy chimneys — Bryce Canyon isn't a true canyon but a collection of naturally occurring amphitheaters along a plateau.
 And rather than being water-carved, the parks strange shapes are actually sculpted by thousands of years of wind erosion.
 Enjoy some leisurely sightseeing in this strangely beautiful setting before sitting down for an included lunch at the Bryce Lodge.
 Return to Kanab later this afternoon to savor some down time before a festive evening of Western-style Americana.

-Multigenerational Feature and Cultural Discovery: Tonight, put on your Western gear and cross the street to Kanab’s Iron Horse Restaurant in the iconic Big Wigwam — where you’ll enjoy happy hour, a hearty Farewell Dinner, and “Cowboy Karaoke.”
+Multigenerational Feature & Cultural Discovery: Tonight, put on your Western gear and cross the street to Kanab’s Iron Horse Restaurant in the iconic Big Wigwam — where you’ll enjoy happy hour, a hearty Farewell Dinner, and some fun-filled “Cowboy Karaoke” with friends and family.

 Breakfast, Lunch, & Dinner